Sanchi Stupa: Material and carving technique

 The inscription reads: "Vedisakehi damtakārehi rupakammam katam" meaning "The ivory-workers from Vidisha have done the carving".
-Some of the Begram ivories or the "Pompeii Lakshmi" give an indication of the kind of ivory works that could have influenced the carvings at Sanchi.

 The reliefs show scenes from the life of the Buddha integrated with everyday events that would be familiar to the onlookers and so make it easier for them to understand the Buddhist creed as relevant to their lives.
 At Sanchi and most other stupas the local population donated money for the embellishment of the stupa to attain spiritual merit.
 There was no direct royal patronage.
 Devotees, both men and women, who donated money towards a sculpture would often choose their favourite scene from the life of the Buddha and then have their names inscribed on it.
-This accounts for the random repetition of particular episodes on the stupa (Dehejia 1992).
+This accounts for the random repetition of particular episodes on the stupa.

 On these stone carvings the Buddha was never depicted as a human figure, due to aniconism in Buddhism.
 Instead the artists chose to represent him by certain attributes, such as the horse on which he left his father's home, his footprints, or a canopy under the bodhi tree at the point of his enlightenment.
 The human body was thought to be too confining for the Buddha.